 Cod Liver Oil Recommendations Were Very Different Just a Few Years Ago

-So, why do I take a daily dose of cod liver oil (Green Pasture Products brand, of course) AND get frequent doses of midday sun?
+So, why do I take a daily dose of cod liver oil AND get frequent doses of midday sun?

 To answer that question with any degree of sanity, I need to go back to when I first started taking cod liver oil in 2002.
 At that time, the Weston A. Price Foundation (WAPF) was recommending only a teaspoon of high vitamin cod liver oil on a daily basis.
 The WAPF was the only organization out there at that time recommending cod liver oil – almost everyone else in alternative health related fields was on the fish oil bandwagon.

 I had been taking fish oil since 1999, so it was an easy switch for me to start taking cod liver oil instead.
 After all, cod liver oil offers the same valuable omega 3 fatty acids (DHA and EPA), but it also offers natural vitamins A and D which plain fish oil does not.